zarf-dev/proposals/0035-feature-flags/README.md

 pkg flag
 ...

 // IsEnabled allows users to optimistically check a flag from ctx without regard for errors.
-Useful in control flow and
-// non-critical applications.
-func IsEnabled(ctx, flagName) bool { ... }
+Useful for control flow. func IsEnabled(ctx, flagName) bool { ... }
 ```